 Gather around friends, I’m about to share with you the reasons this croissant chicken salad sandwich is the BEST chicken salad you’ll ever have and why it’s about to ruin all other chicken salads for you from this day forward.
 True story.

 Tender shredded chicken, creamy cashews, juicy grapes, and fresh crispy celery for starters.
-Each bringing its own flavor and contributing to a mouthful of amazing textures that complement each other in a perfectly balanced way.
 Then, all of this is coated in a light and creamy, tangy, zesty, and slightly sweet dressing that is something you could definitely eat by the spoonful!

 This beautiful chicken salad is sandwiched between two halves of a flaky buttery croissant that basically melts in your mouth.
 It is just so good.